 We recognize that every customer has their own preferences for the Unmanned Aerial Vehicle (UAV) they like to use.
 Payload, flight speed, fuel type, type of drone (multicopter, Vertical Take Off and Landing or fixed wing) and whether you need Beyond Visual Line of Sight (BVLOS) operations should all be considered when selecting the best mapping drone to fly with your UAV LiDAR system.
 Here are our tips when considering which drone to choose for your LiDAR survey projects:

 The weight of your payload is directly correlated to the size of mapping drone you will need and the flying time you will achieve.
 The Routescene® UAV LiDAR system can fly on any aerial platform that can carry a payload of between 2.0kg (4.4llbs) and 3.3kg (7.3lbs) depending on the options you select.
-The total weight of the system is just over 3kg including the LidarPod plus all the peripherals, such as, the UAV mounting kit, cables and GNSS antennas.
+The total weight of the system included the LidarPod plus all the peripherals, such as, the UAV mounting kit, cables and GNSS antennas.

 2. Flight performance

 Flight time and speed are key considerations and impact on the efficiency of your survey and the end results.